travleev/PIRSdocs/README.md

 PIRSdocs
 ========

 PIRS documentation in html generated with Sphinx-doc.
 This repository contains only auto-generated files; the source for documentation is located at another place.
+Documentation itself can be viewed at http://travleev.github.io/PIRSdocs/

 To update files here: